 Over the longer-term, misusing drugs or alcohol can lead to serious mental health issues.
 Teenagers and young adults may be at greater risk of this because their brains are still developing.
 For example, some research shows that young people who use cannabis may be at greater risk of developing psychosis.
 You can find more information about the mental health risks associated with specific drugs on the Frank website.

-Drug and alcohol use can also be linked with mental health issues because:
+How can drugs and alcohol be linked with mental health problems?

 This is because our emotions often feel more intense when we’re drinking or taking drugs.
 We can also feel less able to cope in the hours or days afterwards.
 This can make issues like anxiety or depression harder to manage.